-It’s one of the best cities we’ve been to thus far.
-Home to scrumptious food, breathtaking architecture, and some of the warmest, most genuinely hospitable people we’ve ever met on our travels, it’s a city we could visit again and again.
-In fact, we could even see ourselves living there.
-We liked it that much.
+Istanbul is incredible.
+It’s one of the most awe-inspiring cities we’ve been to thus far.
+Home to breathtaking architecture, delicious food, and some of the warmest, most genuinely hospitable people we’ve ever met on our travels, it’s a city we would love to visit again and again.

 GUIDE TABLE OF CONTENTS